 Since 1992 Ron has worked, studied and lived in both Japan and Canada, spending almost equal times in various roles in both countries.
 For many years now he has been based full-time out of Tokyo again, but close ties to his hometown of Edmonton, Alberta have allowed to maintain his position as faculty at Grant MacEwan University and the Director of their Japan Practicum for the Asia Pacific Management Program in the MacEwan School of Business.
-In addition he is currently employed full-time as Director of the Branding and CRM Divisions at Shop Japan, Japan’s leading direct response marketing company, and is an actively practicing Alberta lawyer and Canadian trade-mark agent.
+In addition his full-time day job is as Chief Marketing Officer for Mystays Hotels under the Fortress Investment Group also responsible for Village House and Solaniwa Spa.
+He is an Alberta lawyer and former Canadian trade-mark agent, an investor in a number of startups including Original Stitch and NetConnect, and is growing a residential real estate portfolio in central Tokyo.
 He has extensive experience as a CRM, advertising, brand, legal and business consultant in Tokyo serving numerous Fortune 500 companies as well as SMEs and startups in fluent Japanese and English.

 Ron has been an avid gamer for over 30 years, and when not gaming on one of his half-dozen Xboxes loves to be outdoors snowboarding, surfing or rock climbing.
 He also has a large and constantly growing collection of music, videos, books and hot sauces.
-Specialties: Digital advertising, brand and market consulting, CRM, business advisory services, business law, trade-marks, intellectual property and commercial law, public relations and communications.
+Specialties: marketing, digital strategy, branding, corporate consulting and planning, CRM, business advisory services, business law, trade-marks, intellectual property and commercial law, public relations and communications.